 Hsu is a native Washingtonian and currently lives in Maryland with his wife of 16 years and their four children.
 In his spare time, Hsu enjoys martial arts (a lifelong passion), coaching and mentoring youth in sports and entrepreneurship, and purchasing commercial properties.

-Jay Ripley is a co-founder and currently serves as Chairman of Sequel Youth and Family Services, a national operator of residential and community-based behavioral health programs for people with mental health and behavioral disabilities.
-The programs operate in 20 states, employ 4,500 staff members and serve more than 9,000 clients from 41 states and territories.
+Jay Ripley is a founder and board member of Sequel Youth and Family Services, a national operator of residential and community-based behavioral health programs for people with mental health and behavioral disabilities.
+Sequel’s programs operate in 20 states and serve clients from 41 states and territories.

 Ripley is a summa cum laude graduate of the University of Baltimore and a licensed CPA.
-He is a member of the Young Presidents Organization (YPO) and the Chief Executives Organization (CEO).
-He previously was a member of the Board of the University of Baltimore Foundation and the Board of Port Discovery Children’s Museum.
+He is a member of both Young Presidents’ Organization (YPO) and Chief Executives Organization (CEO), and he serves on the University of Baltimore President’s Advisory Council.

 Dr. Robert Samit founded MyEyeDr. in 2001.
 MyEyeDr. delivers the highest quality vision care to more than 200,000 patients annually.
 Since its founding, the company has amassed a 14% share of the local vision care market.